beeware/briefcase/docs/how-to/contribute-code.rst

 By default this will run the test suite multiple times, once on each Python version supported by Briefcase, as well as running some pre-commit checks of code style and validity.
-This can take a while, so if you want to speed up the process while developing, you can run the tests on one Python version only or even on a single test file:
+This can take a while, so if you want to speed up the process while developing, you can run the tests on one Python version only:

 .. tabs::